 Native to Southern Asia from Pakistan to Korea, several species of the tropical freshwater Gourami are popular aquarium fish.
 It is also one of the easier egg laying fish to breed in an aquarium.

 Gourami care and breeding (spawning) requirements vary slightly from species to species, but most Gouramis have the same basic needs.
-If you are considering spawning your Gourami, learn the basic requirements, and then check the profile for your specific species to see if they have specific needs.
+If you are considering spawning your Gourami, learn the basic requirements, and then check the profile for your species to see if they have specific needs.

 Aquarium Setup and Tankmates

-Gouramis are relatively undemanding, and therefore are well suited to most community aquariums.
-Choose non-aggressive tankmates and of similar size.
+Gouramis are relatively undemanding, and therefore are well suited for most community aquariums.
+Choose non-aggressive tankmates of similar size.
 Dwarf Cichlids are suitable, as are characins and other labyrinth fish.
 Because the males may be territorial, keep only one male Gourami in a tank.
 If space is large enough to allow each to claim its own territory, two may be tried.

 Gouramis will eat almost any food; however, it's important to vary the diet to ensure balanced nutrition.
-A combination of dry as well as frozen and fresh/live foods will provide a well-rounded diet.
+A combination of dry flake food as well as frozen and fresh/live foods will provide a well-rounded diet.
 When conditioning fish prior to breeding, offer fresh vegetables such as lettuce, cooked peas, and spinach, as well as live foods such as blackworms, brine shrimp, and glass worms.
 All breeding specimens must be well-fed and healthy before moving them to a breeding tank.

 Selecting a Male and Female

 If you don't already know the gender of your gouramis, examine them closely.
 Females usually have more rounded dorsal and anal fins while the male's fins are more pointed at the rear edge.
 Females will often swell in width when they are carrying eggs.
 In some species, there may be distinct color differences between males and females.
 In any case, it is important to choose a healthy pair with a female that is clearly carrying eggs.